eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/installation-and-configuration/environment-based-configuration/index.md

 In addition to using configuration files, cmemc can be widely configured and parameterised with environment variables.

-Typical use cases why you should want this includes:
+Typical use cases why you could want this include:

 - set a default connection (see below),
 - enable session wide debugging output,